 Costs: Corebox 31 euros, miniature packs around 22 euros each

-The Elder Scrolls: Call to Arms is the same as with other tabletops.
-You have to get into the matter first to discover the potential that lies dormant in such games.
-Tabletop fans in general, and especially Elder Scrolls fans, are offered one of the rare opportunities with Modiphius' work to experience the brand offline or away from the screen.
-What you have to bring up for this are patience and a will to initially have to put together your party from characters, for example, with a lot of effort.
+The Elder Scrolls: Call to Arms is like other tabletops.
+You first have to find your way into the subject matter in order to discover the potential that lies dormant in such games.
+Tabletop fans in general, but especially Elder Scrolls fans, are offered one of the rare opportunities to experience the brand offline or away from the screen with Modiphius' work.
+What you have to muster for this is patience and a will to have to put your party of characters together with some difficulty at first.

-In the end, The Elder Scrolls: Call to Arms is more of a miniature game for experienced tabletop strategists, even if it might be worthwhile for beginners to invest the time in the title.
-Once the basic requirements have been met, the fun starts early: the planning begins with putting together a powerful troop, goes through the movement to tracking down treasures - all embedded in the special world of The Elder Scrolls.
-The fact is: As a pure euro gamer or with an aversion to tabletop games, it will be difficult to warm up to “Call to Arms”.
-Getting started is made easier when an experienced player sits at the table.
-The Elder Scrolls: Call to Arms is only available in English, which is generally not an obstacle, for some players it may be an obstacle due to the heavy text.
+In the end, The Elder Scrolls: Call to Arms is more of a miniatures game for experienced tabletop strategists, although it could well be worth investing the time in the title for beginners.
+Once the basic requirements have been met, the fun begins early: The planning begins with putting together a powerful troop, extends to movement and finding treasures - all embedded in the special world of The Elder Scrolls.
+Fact is: As a pure euro gamer or with an aversion to tabletop games, it will be difficult to warm to "Call to Arms".
+Getting started is made easier if an experienced player sits at the table.
+The Elder Scrolls: Call to Arms is only available in English, which is generally not an obstacle, but it may be an obstacle for some players due to the heavy text content.

-Otherwise there is a lot of role play including cool elder scrolls details, such as the hodgepodge of well-known magic spells that can be assigned to the “hands of the character”.
-The ESO-oriented vocabulary of the tabletop unfolds an additional pull effect and contributes to the atmosphere.
+Otherwise there is plenty of role-playing including cool Elder Scrolls details, such as the smorgasbord of well-known spells that you assign to the "hands of the character".
+The tabletop's ESO-focused vocabulary creates an additional pull and adds to the atmosphere.
 The Elder Scrolls: Call to Arms is definitely not a game that you take off the shelf and put on the table in between.
 The preparation time is enormous, the demands on the players are high - but the tabletop offers the opportunity to delve deeply into the world of The Elder Scrolls.
-Even more: you can create your own personal Elder Scrolls world if you have the right ambitions.
-Those who are not afraid of the complexity of warming tabletops will get a currently unrivaled “analog Elder Scrolls game” with Modiphius' development.
-This tabletop is an adventure, but one that you get involved in, that you have to work for.
+What's more, you can create your own personal Elder Scrolls world if you have the right ambitions.
+Anyone who doesn't shy away from the complexity of warming tabletops will get a currently unrivaled "analogue Elder Scrolls game" with Modiphius' development.
+This tabletop is an adventure, but one to embark on, one to work for.